Lesson Plan - Get It!

-One of these two unratified amendments was focused on giving members of Congress raises.
+One of these two unratified amendments focused on raising members of Congress.

-What it means is that, if Congress votes to give itself a raise, that raise will not go into effect until after the next Congressional election.
+It means that if Congress votes to give itself a raise, it will not go into effect until after the next Congressional election.
 This would allow the American people to vote out any Congress members who tried to give themselves large raises.

 Although this amendment did pass through Congress in 1789, it was not ratified by the states.
-This is likely because it was not seen as important as those amendments dealing with things like free speech and the right to bear arms.
+This is likely because it was not seen as important as the amendments dealing with free speech and the right to bear arms.

-In the past century, Congress began adding expiration dates to proposed amendments.
-Earlier amendments however, like this one, did not have one.
+Congress began adding expiration dates to proposed amendments in the past century.
+Earlier amendments, however, like this one, did not have one.

 - So where did that leave the future of this amendment?

-- Did Congress have to give approval again?
+- Did Congress have to approve it again?

-University of Texas sophomore Gregory Watson asked these same questions in 1982 when he was given an assignment to write a paper on a government process.
+University of Texas sophomore Gregory Watson asked these same questions in 1982 when he was assigned to write a paper on a government process.
 He discovered the congressional pay amendment and argued it could still be ratified because it had no time limit.

-As you listen to Gregory Watson's story in the video below, pay attention to the grade he got for his essay.
+As you listen to Gregory Watson's story in the video below, pay attention to his grade for his essay.

 After getting a C on his essay, Watson decided to get three-quarters of the states to ratify the amendment.

-Because there was no expiration date on it, Congress could not undo its 1789 approval.
+Congress could not undo its 1789 approval because there was no expiration date.
 The fate of the amendment was solely in the hands of state legislatures.

 Since its inception, the congressional pay amendment had been ratified by nine states; that meant Watson needed to get 29 more.

-Watson began by simply sending letters to politicians to start convincing states to ratify.
+Watson began by sending letters to politicians to convince states to ratify.
 One by one, through decades of work, he managed to amend the Constitution of the United States.